Connor13C/candidate_fyi_takehome_project/README.md

 - Interviews should only be available for weekdays so on Saturday and Sunday interviewers were considered to be busy the entire day
 - Interviews must start and end between 9AM-5PM (9-17) UTC based on mock_availability
 - Interviews must match date range of 7 days based on mock_availability
-- Interviewer names stored in Interviewer database table while utilizing Faker instead of mock_availability due to it being more standard and coherent
+- Interviewer names stored in Interviewer database table instead of mock_availability due to it being more standard and coherent

 ---